Skip to Content cleverbridge-logo-base-layer

 • Support workflows that match the new flow

 If you want to keep these operations outsourced while overtaking the economics, one path is to partner with a third-party MoR provider.
-You still offload tax, invoicing, fraud, refunds, and compliance, but you gain control over pricing and checkout, benefitting from the reduced external payment fees (9% and 20%).
+You still offload tax, invoicing, fraud, refunds, and compliance, but you gain control over pricing and checkout, benefitting from the reduced external payment fees where eligible.

 Your 30-day action plan